 — Ian Shepherdson (@IanShepherdson) May 26, 2016

 #20 – Jason Zweig (@jasonzweigwsj):

 He is a big name in the investment industry.
-He is the investment columnist of Wall Street Journal.
+He is the investment columnist of the Wall Street Journal.
 He is also the editor of Benjamin Graham’s famous book “The Intelligent Investor”.
 He has written two books – “Your Money & Your Brain” and “The Devil’s Financial Dictionary.”
-His tweets are being followed by world’s best businessmen and leaders.
-Follow his tweets to get the best resources in finance and business industry.
+His tweets are being followed by the world’s best businessmen and leaders.
+Follow his tweets to get the best resources in the finance and business industry.
 You can also check out his website http://www.jasonzweig.com/ for more information.

 Dear College Students,